kimute/d-ver-frontend/README.md

 ### Use the follow dependencies:

 - Apollo Client
+  - why Aopllo Client?
+    - Apollo is faster than Axios or fetch , because it use Cash of Brower memory
+    - with Apollo client you don't have to use complicated logic like Redux
   - To connect API(nestJS)
   - apollo client:codegen
     - create schema file like DTO in Backend